Softbank, ride hailing app Grab investing $2B in Indonesia

-Japanese technology company Softbank and Southeast Asian ride hailing app Grab say they're investing $2 billion in Indonesia over the next five years.
+Japanese technology company Softbank and Southeast Asian ride hailing app Grab said Monday they're investing $2 billion in Indonesia over the next five years.

 Grab made the announcement after a meeting Monday between Indonesian President Joko Widodo and executives from Grab and its major investor Softbank.